LarsImNetz/chaoslab/CONTRIBUTING.md

 8. Comment in the merge request when you are ready for the changes to be
    reviewed: `MR ready for review`.

-At this point you are waiting for my feedbacks.
-I look at pull requests within few hours.
+At this point you are waiting for my feedback.
+I look at merge requests within few hours.
 Bear in mind that I may suggest some improvements or alternatives.